zzzhacker/Airbnb-React/README.md

 # Create React Airbnb App
-In this project a simple airbnb experience page clone to learn and implement React props concepts.
+In this project An airbnb experience page clone is created to learn and implement React props concepts.

 ### Objectives